kalpanasingh/rat-tools/FitCoordination/EffectiveTransit/README.md

 The options for this script are: [-g], [-l], [-p] and [-s] as specified above, as well as:
 - [-b]: Batch configuration file ... absolute location

 There already exists a basic "batch.config" file in the "FitCoordination" folder.
 However, users may specify their own configuration using that file as a template, and then provide the filename of their new configuration file here.

-This production script generates the rootfile as the standard method, but runs them on a Batch system, cutting the required time for the simulation.
-The command above must be run in an interactive session, not through a batch script, since the production script itself creates and runs a set of batch scripts.

 - once the production script is complete, the analysis script will NOT begin automatically - it must be run by the user.
 To do this, while still in this folder, run the command: